How To Apply for Student Loan Forgiveness

 This program is an excellent way to reduce your student loan debt while also giving back to your community.

-Student loan forgiveness programs are designed to encourage people to enter certain professions, such as teaching or the public service.
-These programs typically involve reducing or eliminating the debt burden for those who commit to working in these fields for a set period of time, usually 10 years.
+These loan forgiveness programs are designed to encourage people to enter certain professions, such as teaching or the public service.
+The programs typically involve reducing or eliminating the debt burden for those who commit to working in these fields for a set period of time, usually 10 years.

 The exact terms of each program vary, but most require that the borrower make regular, on-time payments during the committed period.
 At the end of the term, the remaining balance on the loan is forgiven.

 One common way is to work in public service or government jobs.
-Many programs exist that offer student loan forgiveness for those who work in these fields, as such work is considered a valuable contribution to society.
+Many programs exist for those who work in these fields, as such work is considered a valuable contribution to society.

 Another way to qualify is by making regular payments on an income-based repayment plan.
 After a certain number of years, the remaining balance on the loan may be forgiven.
 There are also some private employers that offer student loan repayment assistance as part of their employee benefits package.